 Pay for your groceries using a miles and points earning credit card.
 You can also buy grocery store gift cards and use them later.

-Some cards give you extra points or cash back at grocery stores:
+Some cards give you extra points or cash back at US supermarkets:

 - Blue Cash Preferred® Card from American Express